Here are the most ideal and best things to do in Seattle, Washington, for those spending time in the city for a cruise vacation.

 If you want to escape the hustle and bustle of the city, take a ferry out to Bainbridge Island.
 Here, you will find the Bainbridge Island of Museum Art, Bainbridge Island Historical Museum, Fort Ward State Park, and Bainbridge Vineyards and Wineries.
 You will love the scenery, parks, trails, and attractions and are sure to find something free to do while visiting.

 9. Tour Kerry Park

 Kerry Park is a park on the south slope of Queen Anne Hill in Seattle.
 From here, you can see views overlooking downtown Seattle.
 Since it is in the Queen Ann neighborhood, you can find free parking on the streets.
 Kerry Park is where you can find the absolute best Seattle skyline view at night.

 Best Museums to Visit in Seattle

 Home of Nintendo, Microsoft and many other game developers, it’s not surprising that Seattle has a Pinball Museum, one of the best things to do in Seattle for those who love handheld games.
-See a range of collectible games machines and get to play a few of the games dating back to 1961 when you visit the Seattle Pinball Museum.
+Get ready to see a range of collectible game machines and play a few of the games dating back to 1961 when you visit the Seattle Pinball Museum.

-Located on First Ave in downtown Seattle, the SAM is a top place to visit for art lovers.
-If you prefer Asian Art, head to Volunteer Park where the original art museum building now houses the Asian art collection in a 1933 Art Deco building.
-It is open Wednesday through Sunday and has free admission the first Thursday in the month.
+Located on First Ave in downtown Seattle, the SAM is a top place for art lovers to visit.
+If you prefer Asian Art, head to Volunteer Park, where the original art museum building now houses the Asian art collection in a 1933 Art Deco building.
+It is open Wednesday through Sunday and has free admission on the first Thursday of the month.

 Best Outdoor Things to Do in Seattle